LivePersonInc/developer-center/pages/documents/MessagingChannels/MobileAppMessagingSDKforiOS/quick-start.md

 class DocumentationViewController: UIViewController {

+    // MARK: - Setup Account information.

-    let accountID: String = "14800077"
+    /// Account ID is your site ID for your LiveEngage Account. let accountID: String = "14800077"

     override func viewDidLoad() {
         super.viewDidLoad()

         // MARK: - Setup instance of LPMessagingSDK

+        /*
-        /*  Adds the following code to initialize the SDK instance.
-You must provide your account number as a string.
-We have provided an example to use for this quick start process in the 'accountID' constant above.  */ do {
+         Add the following code initializing the SDK instance.
+You will need to provide your account number as a String.
+We have provided an example to use for the quickstart process in the 'accountID' constant above.
+         */
+        do {
             try LPMessagingSDK.instance.initialize(accountID)
         } catch {